-Failure to complete the requirements set through the SWP may result in immediate dismissal.
+Failure to complete the requirements set through the contract of return to Campus and the SWP may result in immediate dismissal.

 Confidentiality

 Information received by the College through any testing program is maintained as confidential except as otherwise indicated by law or subpoena.